 One of the first things I learned when I was training to become a Chef, was breakfast cookery.
 Things like, learning how to cook a quiche, frying or poaching eggs, and making hash browns from scratch quickly became my everyday routine.
 Not that I minded, I could eat breakfast all day long!
 The one thing that really did jump out at me though was how restaurants and hotels cook their bacon.

 I had always, cooked bacon in a frying pan on the stove at home.
 It's how I had seen everyone else do it, and it made sense.
-It was fast, the bacon cooked fairly well, and I could reuse the pan to cook my scrambled eggs afterwards.
-So I was blown away to discover that the best way to cook bacon is to cook in in the oven.
+It was fast, the bacon cooked fairly well, and I could reuse the pan to cook my scrambled eggs afterward.
+So I was blown away to discover that the best way to cook bacon is to cook it in the oven.

 That's right, baked, in the oven, on a baking sheet.

 The end result was simply beautiful.
-Perfectly cooked strips of bacon, without any of those under cooked, curled up parts.
+Perfectly cooked strips of bacon, without any of those undercooked, curled up parts.
 I was immediately sold on the method.

-Benefits To Cooking Bacon In The Oven
+Benefits Of Cooking Bacon In The Oven

 There are two main benefits to cooking bacon in the oven as opposed to pan frying it.